 Skeletons and fake blood?
 It's like Halloween was made for Anatomy classes!
-These engaging lesson ideas are sure to wow your students this year while they're also secretly learning!
+Although I always include lots of experiments, projects, and labs in my Anatomy and Physiology course, Halloween is the perfect time to incorporate a few more.
+These engaging and creative Anatomy lesson ideas are sure to wow your students this year while they're also secretly learning!

 1. Anatomically Correct Skeletons: Have students find decorative skeletons during Halloween and decide if they are anatomically correct.
 If they are not, students can identify missing bones, processes, etc. Distance learning students could go on a walk around their neighborhood and take a picture of a skeleton or look up skeleton decorations online.
 Responses can also be presented as a fake Amazon review, discussing the missing parts.

 2. Lay the Myths to Rest: Give students a blank paper or digital tombstone and have them look up a commonly discussed medical "fact" (ex: it takes you seven years to digest swallowed gum).
 They can write the "fact" on the tombstone along with research that supports or disproves it.
 They present the truth to the class and, if applicable, "lay the myth to rest".

 3. Wound Lab: Students make false wounds using a few simple supplies: vaseline, cheap toilet paper, cocoa powder, and red food coloring.
 This video explains the process.
 Students can explain the location of their wound using anatomical and directional terminology.
 They can also identify the stage of wound healing, the depth into the skin or how the wound will be healed.
 Lots of options for using this lab!
 See the bottom of this post for a free worksheet for making fake wounds.

 4. Anatomical Tombstones: Students can create tombstones using anatomical and physiological descriptions of an imaginary individual's death.